Skip to main content

 • an unpleasant taste in your mouth

-Urgent advice: Talk to your dentist immediately
+Urgent advice: Contact your dentist immediately if you have:

 Self-care advice